digitalearthafrica/wofs-validation/README.md

 # wofs-validation
 Code and data for validation of WOfS in Africa.
- - 01) Stratified sampling for validation
+ - 01 ) Stratified sampling for validation
- - 02) Validation data pre-processing, analysis, and plots
+ - 02 ) Validation data pre-processing, analysis, and plots
- - 03) Figures for paper and further data visualisations
+ - 03 ) Figures for paper and further data visualisations

-The actual validation data was collected externally using Collect Earth Online.
+The actual validation data was collected externally using the Collect Earth Online tool.
 This chronologically happened between 01) and 02), during 2020 and 2021.

 ## 01_ndwi_sampling
 Stratified sampling of WOfS, used for the product validation process.